 Review and reward, regularly

-Most people want to know how they're doing and where they can improve.
+Most employees want to know how they're doing and where they can improve.
 But how can you expect employees to improve if you only offer constructive feedback once or twice a year?
-Regularly reviewing the progress of your employees more often is less intimidating for all involved, and this way of working will help you and your colleagues set better goals.
+Giving feedback to your employees more often is less intimidating for all involved, and this way of working will help you and your colleagues set better goals.

 Little and often has proved to be the right cadence for gathering employee feedback.
 Constant and continual feedback will help you and your employees understand exactly what they are doing, and areas where they may need additional support.